-By the time of Patrick Blewitt’s death in 1911, aged 78, the veteran Irish mining and civil engineer was considered ‘one of the best known engineers in the United States and in South America’ while his ‘original maps of the anthracite regions [were] among the most accurate in existence.’
+Kate Blewitt died aged 61 at in 1901.
+By the time of Patrick’s death in 1911, aged 78, the veteran Irish mining and civil engineer was considered ‘one of the best known engineers in the United States and in South America’ while his ‘original maps of the anthracite regions [were] among the most accurate in existence.’
 He had survived Kate by ten years.
 The Irish link held fast in the next generation with three of their daughters marrying into the Hayden, Gallagher and Roche families.

-Patrick’s son Edward Frances Blewitt was born in New Orleans in 1859 and edcuated at Lafayette College, Pennsylvania.
-He followed the family path to become a Civil Engineer and in 1883 he was appointed Scranton’s chief engineer, a post he held for a decade.
+Patrick and Kate’s son Edward Francis Blewitt appears to have been born in New Orleans in 1859.
+Educated at Lafayette College, Pennsylvania, he followed the family path to become a Civil Engineer.
+In 1883 he was appointed Scranton’s chief engineer, a post he held for a decade.
 During this time he served six years as president of Pennsylvania’s AOH.
 He subsequently went to the Mexican state of Jalisco where he was Chief Engineer on a $3 million project to build 138 miles of sewer and 90 miles of water piping for the drainage system and water works of Guadalajara.